-For the multivariate association analyses, we analyzed the correlation between 25 pairs of fabricated statistics and compared this correlation to the corresponding correlation for genuine data.
-More specifically, we did this for the (i) correlation between the means of congruent- and incongruent conditions, (ii) standard deviations of both conditions, (iii) means and standard deviations within the congruent condition, and
+For the multivariate association analyses in the data sets, we analyzed four correlations between 25 pairs of fabricated statistics (both Ms and SDs) and compared this correlation to the corresponding correlations for genuine data.
+More specifically, across the fabricated/genuine participants, we computed a correlation between (i) the means of congruent- and incongruent conditions, (ii) standard deviations of both conditions, (iii) means and standard deviations within the congruent condition, and

 (iv) means and standard deviations within the incongruent condition.
-We compared these correlations to the corresponding correlation for the genuine data after computing a random-effects estimate of the observed (Fisher transformed) correlations from the Many Labs 3 data.
+We compared these four correlations per data set to the corresponding correlation for the genuine data after computing a random-effects estimate of the observed (Fisher transformed) correlations from the Many Labs 3 data.
 The estimated effect distribution served as the parametric model for each of those four relations under investigation (N ∼ (μ, τ )).
 Using the estimated parametric distribution, we computed two-tailed p-values for each fabricated- and genuine dataset.

 We also combined the terminal digit analyses, the variance analyses, and the analyses based on multivariate associations using the Fisher method.
 More specifically, we included the p-values of 10 statistical tests; four terminal digit analyses, two variance analyses, and four analyses of the multivariate associations.
 We